Adjustable Visual Appearance for Generalizable Novel View Synthesis: Conclusions

 \section{Conclusions}

-We present a transformer based generalizable novel view synthesis method that allows for visual appearance changes.
-This is achieved by introducing a latent appearance variable that is used to change the visual appearance to match a given weather and lighting condition while keeping the structure of the scene unchanged.
-We present experiments that show that this method is able to change the visual appearance of both synthetic and real scenes that have not seen during training, to match a specified weather and lighting condition.
+We present a transformer based generalizable novel view synthesis method that allows for change of visual appearance without any scene-specific training.
+This is achieved by introducing a latent appearance variable that is used to change the visual appearance to match a given weather and lighting condition while keeping the scene structure unchanged.
+We also introduce a synthetic dataset based on CARLA for training and evaluating the methods and present experiments that show that this method is able to change the visual appearance of both synthetic and real scenes, to match a specified weather and lighting condition without any scene-specific training.
 The generated latent variables also make it possible to smoothly interpolate between different weather and lighting conditions.
-Compared to 2D style transfer methods, our method is view consistent by design.
+Compared to 2D style transfer, our method is view consistent by design.
+We experimentally show that our method outperforms multiple 2D style transfer methods, both in terms of rendering quality and that the rendering of nearby views are more consistent.
+A comparison with Instruct-NeRF2NeRF shows that our method is more robust in providing desired appearance changes while ensuring multi-view consistency and preserving scene content.
+Our generalizable approach is also more flexible, not requiring training a NeRF model for each scene, and also allows using fewer input images.